LennartFr/challenge-personalityinsights/README.md

  [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/bluemix-code-challenge/challenge-personalityinsights.git)

-2. Enter an application name.
+2. Enter an application name, which must be unique.
 The host you choose will determinate the subdomain of your application's URL: `<host>.mybluemix.net`.

   [![Deploy challenge application to IBM Bluemix](./img/deploy.png)](./img/deploy.png)